-Beech Mountain, Acadia National Park
+Hiking Guide To Beech Mountain Acadia National Park

-Acadia National Park is a national treasure; if you have never been, I recommend planning a trip RIGHT NOW.
-I know it sounds dramatic, but I’ve never met anyone who didn’t fall in love with the lush greenery, deep blue water bordering the park, and amazing geographical formations that will make your jaw hit the floor.
+Acadia National Park is a national treasure with a ton of scenic views and Beech Mountain is one of those treasures.
+If you have never been, I recommend planning a trip.
+I’ve never met anyone who didn’t fall in love with the lush greenery, deep blue water bordering the park, and amazing geographical formations that will make your jaw hit the floor.
 I also love this park because it’s not too remote.
-It’s no secret that I’m not a big “roughin it” type of gal!
+It’s no secret that I’m not a big “roughin it” type of gal.
 After adventuring, I like long showers, tasty food, and a comfy bed, and Acadia National Park has it all.
-However, if you happen to enjoy camping you should check out one of the three options the National Park service offers.
-The campgrounds include Schoodic Woods, Blackwoods and Seawall Campground.
-If you are like me then I highly recommend checking out Emery’s Cottages on the Shore.
-I just love that place!

 Beech Mountain South Ridge Loop at a Glance: